-There are additional surgeries one day a week offering appointments from 7am and evening appointments to 8.15pm.
-The days vary so please contact reception for the latest information.
+There are additional surgeries operating one day a week, offering appointments from 7:00am and evening appointments up until 8.15pm.

-Urgent cases and emergencies will always be seen.
+Kirby Road Surgery will always endeavour to help our patient’s in any way they can.
 You can see any one of the doctors, although it is better for you to see the same doctor each time you attend.
 There may be times when your usual doctor is not available, due to holidays, study leave, teaching or illness.
 On these occasions patients will be seen by another doctor.

-Dr Schutte: Monday, Tuesday, Wednesday and Friday
+Dr Schutte: Monday, Tuesday and Friday

 All clinics are by appointment only

-Surgery hours may vary – please see the Surgery noticeboard for times or contact reception.
+Surgery hours may vary – please see the Surgery noticeboard for times, or contact reception.

 GP extended access service

-To make an appointment outside of normal surgery hours please contact Reception who will be able to provide information on times and venues for these GP Extended Access Appointments.
+To make an appointment outside of normal surgery hours please contact reception, who will be able to provide information on times and venues for these GP Extended Access Appointments.

 Cancelling an appointment